← All Chapters|Part 3The Operations

 The Songwriter in the Arena

 Donald Marshall claims he has written an extraordinary number of hit songs.
-He says he began composing original melodies at the age of five—at a cloning station, as a clone, in front of an audience of powerful people who wanted entertainment.
+He says he began composing original melodies at the age of five—not in a studio, not at a piano in his bedroom, but at a cloning station, as a clone, in front of an audience of powerful people who wanted entertainment.

 "When I was 5, they brought me there to be used as what they call a diddle kid.
 But all I'd do was cry and stuff.
 So they said: do you have any other kind of use?
 Do you sing or dance or something?
 So anyway, when I was 5, to keep them off, I started singing like original songs there.
 Just right out of the blue."